 An Experienced Criminal Defense Lawyer Can Mean the Difference Between Being Found Guilty or Innocent

-If you have been accused of family violence, an experienced defense attorney can greatly increase the chances of getting the charges reduced or even dismissed.
+If you were accused of family violence, an experienced defense attorney can greatly increase the chances of getting the charges reduced or dismissed.

 Assault Family Violence Choking Criminal Defense Attorney in Houston